QTM 106Luciferianism and the Christian Response

 "For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord."
 (Romans 6:23, NIV [E])

-The Gnostic Audit
+4.1 The Gnostic picture

 "God saw all that he had made, and it was very good."
 (Genesis 1:31, NIV [E])